 \subsection{TDC Characterization}

 The TDC is characterized by its TA resolution $\sigma_\mathrm{TDC}$, which is the most critical parameter for the timing performance. \rnote{In particular $\sigma_\mathrm{TDC}$, represents the total TDC resolution which the main contributions comes from the quantization error, the measurement process uncertainty and the reference clock stability.
 This last contribution has been evaluated using a loop-back configuration on the input clock driver.
 Its rms jitter has been evaluated to be around $\SI{10}{\pico\second}_\text{rms}$ at the chip input.
 However, the stability will degrade along the clock path.
 A punctual evaluation of the clock stability is not measurable, therefore this value must be taken as an indication of its lower bound.} The ToT\st{, on the other hand,} has an \cor{resolution}{LSB} of about \SI{1}{\nano\second} which meets the performance required to adequately apply the ToT correction.

-Each TDC is tested using the 7 points to verify the performance in all its dynamic range.
-The 7 test phases are distributed uniformly inside the range, in step of \SI{3.125}{\nano \second}.
+\st{Each TDC is tested using the 7 points to verify the performance in all its dynamic range.
+The 7 test phases are distributed uniformly inside the range, in step of 3.125ns.
 A first outcome of such procedure is the TDC response linearity over the range.} The first tests concerned the study of the linearity of the TDC response.